Construction Engineer Visa Sponsorship Jobs in Alaska

 Which companies sponsor visas for construction engineers in Alaska?

 The largest sponsors in Alaska tend to be major engineering and construction contractors working on infrastructure, energy, and federal projects.
-Companies like Bechtel, Kiewit, Jacobs (formerly CH2M), and AECOM have a documented history of H-1B sponsorship for construction engineers.
+Companies like Bechtel, Kiewit, Jacobs (formerly CH2M), and AECOM have a documented history of H-1B visa sponsorship for construction engineers.
 Smaller regional firms operating on state DOT or oil field projects occasionally sponsor as well, though less frequently than national contractors.

 Which visa types are most common for construction engineers in Alaska?